MyHR Blog

-Most people tend to underuse rather than overuse their entitlement to paid sick leave (10 days a year for most full-time employees).
-But occasionally, employers have to deal with employees who request or use so much sick and carer’s leave it starts to have a real impact on the business.
+Most people tend to underuse rather than overuse their entitlement to paid sick and carer's leave (10 days a year for most full-time employees).
+But occasionally, employers have to deal with workers who misuse or abuse their sick leave entitlements to the point that it starts to have a real impact on the business.

-So what should you do if you suspect someone is abusing sick leave provisions?
+So, what are your obligations as an employer around sick and carer's leave, and what should you do if you suspect someone is abusing their sick leave provisions?
 Let’s explore the issue.

-Under the National Employment Standards (NES), all employees except casuals (and independent contractors) are entitled to paid sick and carer's leave if they, a member of their immediate family or household is sick or injured.
+Under the National Employment Standards (NES), all employees except casuals (and independent contractors) are entitled to paid sick and carer's leave, which they can take if they, their partner, or someone who depends on them (like a child or an elderly parent) is sick or injured.

 Sick leave entitlement is based on the person’s ordinary hours of work: